Poland welcomes US troops as part of NATO buildup

 They were transported using three cargo ships, rail, commercial line-haul and a military convoy, US Army Europe said.

-The US troop deployment to Europe was agreed following NATO summits in 2014 and 2016 that were dominated by deep concern over Russia's increased assertiveness and military power.
+The US troop deployment to Europe was agreed to following NATO summits in 2014 and 2016 dominated by deep concern over Russia's increased assertiveness and military power.

 Russia's annexation of Crimea in 2014 and the war waged by pro-Russian separatists in eastern Ukraine have particularly unnerved NATO members in Eastern Europe and the Baltic states.